klamma/ar-for-eu-book/_pages/chapters/apm.md

  **Responding to change** over following a plan

 Meanwhile to [agile manifesto](https://agilemanifesto.org/) was signed by thousands of people.

+Critics is often coming from engineers working on very large physical engineering projects like space rockets, aircrafts, ships or cars.
+Indeed, software projects, even large ones, are more open to flexibility.
+Since also physical engineering projects have lare software parts in recent years, agility is slowly coming also to those projects.
+Still, culturals difference are challenging team communication in many ways, as we will also see in the case of DevOps, where developers need to communicate with IT operations.

 ## Agile Development Features